glamod/glamod-help/managing-incoming-data.md

 Please also provide *Data Usage Policy* information with supporting documentation in a word document or text doocument.

-The data information will be added to the master source deck inventory and the relevant timescale station deck inventory.
-Once this has been achieved the data will be moved into the following directory and relevant timescale subdirectory:
+The data information will be added to the paernt source deck inventory and the relevant timescale station deck inventory.
+Once this has been achieved the data and updated version of the inventories will be moved into the following directory and relevant sub directory:

 ```
-/group_workspaces/jasmin2/c3s311a_lot2/data/level0
+/group_workspaces/jasmin2/c3s311a_lot2/data/level0/
+            inventory
             land/monthly_data
             land/daily_data
             land/sub_daily_data